fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 * [ ] **Communication:** Regularity, clarity, and promptness of communication between parties during the project's duration.
 * [ ] **Feedback Loops:** The efficiency in addressing feedback or changes requested by the initiator during the course of the project.

-In the future, as the PoLN ecosystem matures, there is an aspiration to integrate a decentralized arbitration system.&#x20;
+In the future, as the PoLN ecosystem matures, there is an aspiration to integrate a decentralized arbitration system.

 This would involve community members or designated arbitrators who, in case of disagreements, would weigh in based on evidence presented by both parties.
 This system would not only bolster the trust within the community but also ensure more fairness and decentralization in the resolution process.

 ## **Timely Provisions by Initiator**

-Post bid acceptance, the initiator has a grace period (e.g., 1 week) to provision the contractor's payment and pay the required PoLN fees.&#x20;
+Post bid acceptance, the initiator has a grace period (e.g., 1 week) to provision the contractor's payment and pay the required PoLN fees.

 Should the initiator fail to meet these obligations within the set timeframe: